-The miso glazed sea bass wrapped in... a hoba leaf seemed to be everyone's (including me) favorite fish dish.
-However, I also enjoyed the lobster Pad Thai.
+The miso glazed sea bass wrapped in a hoba leaf seemed to be everyone's (including me) favorite fish dish.
+However, we also enjoyed the lobster Pad Thai.
 Red Ginger also has several meat dishes, including lamb, chicken curry, beef teriyaki, and stir-fried rice.

 Surrounded by windows and featuring the outdoor deck for dining, the Terrace Cafe is perfect for breakfast, which includes all the usual favorites, and the grill serves up made-to-order omelets and pancakes.

 Lunch features both hot dishes, a carvery, and a great selection of salads.
 Although many international favorites are included, there's also a sandwich and pasta of the day, along with a nice selection of grilled meats, fish, and chicken.

 Those who like grilled shrimp or lobster will enjoy dining at the Terrace Cafe in the evening.
 Those are just two of the many items featured for dinner.
 Like lunch, the cuisine features many international flavors.
 You can even sit outside if it's not too chilly.